 According to employers for carers, 1 in 9 people in your workforce will be caring for someone who is older, disabled or seriously ill and with an ageing population and people living longer, more people in the workplace are going to have caring responsibilities.
 Yet the CIPD reported that only a third of employers currently support working carers.

 Clearly showing you support carers can help attract staff that may not have otherwise applied and will benefit retention.
 It can also reduce stress and sick leave and increase staff morale.
-As part of national Carers Week 2017, we have put together cost-effective ways to improve the support for carers in your workplace.
+We have put together cost-effective ways to improve the support for carers in your workplace.